klembot/chapbook/guide/state/the-vars-section.md

 You may only have one vars section in each passage, but then there's really only ever need for one.
 The name of state variables must follow a few rules, too.
 They must start with a letter (upper or lowercase), underscore (`_`), or dollar sign (`$`); after the first character can come any combination of the preceding kinds of characters as well as digits.[^1]

 Sadly, you can't use spaces in your variable names.
 Because of this, a common practice called _camel casing_ (because of the camel-like humps in the resulting word) glues phrases together using capital letters, like the `doomedToDieInFiveMinutes` example above.
-Another school of thought prefers to use underscores instead; e.g. `doomed_to_die_in_five_minutes`.
+Another school of thought, _snake casing_, prefers to use underscores instead; e.g. `doomed_to_die_in_five_minutes`.
 Either's perfectly fine.
 Use whichever feels most comfortable to you.

+{% hint style='info' %}
+A variable name can contain periods (`.`), but they carry a special meaning.
+Until you've read TBD, it's best to leave them out of variable names.
+{% endhint %}

+TODO reserved variable names

 The only time variable names are shown to a player is if an error occurs in your story while they are playing it, so choose names that are easy to remember and descriptive.
 There's no need for a `clueF` variable when you can have `sawFootprintsInVault` instead.